holochain/clutter/README.md

 When a branch is pushed to Github Travis runs a build.
 The build does the following:
 1. Installs docker-compose
 2. Runs docker-compose up -d which spins up a bootstrap server and 3 instances of clutter
-3. Install the cypress dependencies
+3. Installs the cypress dependencies
 4. Runs the Cypress e2e tests.
 5. If on master a new release is published to github releases. (coming soon)